Home About Atlas of Light PhotoExploration AstroEgypto Products Services Client Area Version française

 Occitania

 A hundred photographs acquired within the Occitanie region, southern France, make up a wall of images accessible from the PhotoExploration section.
 Click on one of these photographs and dive, through various texts and poems, into the heart of an exotic, surprising, unexpected universe, rich in information about human beings and their environment, in different historical, geological and even astronomical eras!
-Some of these photos have given rise to postcards, others were exhibited in various prestigious sites of the Occitanie region (castles, medieval villages or classified as historical heritage).
-Likewise, associated photographisms - graphics resulting from the application, to certain landscape photographs, of image processing algorithms.
+Some of these shots were used to print postcards, others were exhibited in various sites of the Occitanie region (castles, medieval villages or classified as historical heritage).
+Likewise, associated photographisms - graphics resulting from the application, to landscape photographs, of image processing algorithms.
 Each photographism offers a graphic reinterpretation of the real world, a renewed vision of the surrounding Nature.
+On the contrary, 3D simulations offer a visual reconstruction - in the form of screenshots and animations - of past, present or upcoming reality.

 Whether it is direct or reflected, emitted by a point or an extended source,